 And, I’ll be honest, doing extreme methods of fasting suck ass.
 Not eating for a whole weekend?
 I’m sure it’s not as hard as it sounds but still, I’ll pass on that for now.
-Even trying 16/8 fasting always went fine for me, until I had to workout hard or play a hockey game.
+Even trying 16/8 fasting always went fine for me, until I had to workout hard.
 Then, no matter how long I’d been doing it, I didn’t physically feel my best.

 If only for the sheer number of calories condensed into a short amount of time, I just couldn’t do 16/8 fasting.

 Plus, it didn’t really make sense to have to go all-in.
 If I normally ate from 7am to 10pm, what if I just wrapped up my food consumption after dinner?
-Doing a 12-hour fast most days seemed pretty freaking easy once I stopped mucking down some peanut butter at 11pm.
+Doing a 12-hour fast most days is freaking easy once I stopped mucking down some peanut butter at 11pm.

 And, to my mind, the sixteen-hour fast thing is pretty arbitrary.
 If there are benefits to a 16-hour fast, then a 12-hour fast must be better than an 8 hour fast.
 And research on 10 and 12-hour fasts shows most of the same benefits (albeit to a lesser extent) as more extreme fasts (12, 13).

 So, if you want to try fasting, but don’t want to suffer, just lay off the late-night snacks during the week.

 Olive oil?
 Really?
 How is olive oil a biohack?

 Because you probably aren’t using real olive oil.
 Real olive oil is one of the healthiest foods on the planet.